-- the definition provision under section 14.5.1, and - the exemption provided for customer collateral subject to the custodial requirements under National Instrument 94-102 Derivatives: Customer Clearing and Protection of Customer Collateral and Positions
+- the definition provision under section 14.5.1, and - the exemption provided for customer collateral subject to the custodial requirements under National Instrument 94-102

 Exemptions from restriction on self-custody and qualified custodian requirement

 Investment fund managers are deemed to have access to the portfolio assets of the investment funds managed by them, and must ensure that the portfolio cash and securities of the investment fund are held at a qualified custodian under section 14.5.2.
 The exemption under paragraph 14.5.2(7)(d) is not available to investment fund managers with respect to the investment funds managed by them.